Risalamande

 Risalamande ([ˌri:salaˈmɑŋ] also spelled as ris à l'amande) is a traditional Danish dessert served at Christmas dinner and julefrokost (Christmas lunch).
 It is made of rice pudding mixed with whipped cream, sugar, vanilla, and chopped almonds.
 It is served cold with either warm or cold cherry sauce (kirsebærsovs).

 Etymology

 The name is based on French riz à l'amande meaning 'rice with almonds', although the dessert has a Danish origin.
-Today risalamande is the spelling authorized by the Danish Language Council.
+Today risalamande is the spelling documented by the Danish Language Council.